sgoycoechea/PoolGame/README.md

 This is a billiard game made with C++ and OpenGL.
 It was made as a two person project for the University course Introduction to Computer Graphics.

+The game can be played by downloading the Binaries folder and executing PoolGame.exe

 The code we developed is in the following files:
 - main
 - src/Ball